6 Alternative Christmas Movies to Break Tradition

 Trading Places (1983)

-Yule be sorry if you miss this one out of your annual movie Christmas-athon, because John Landis’ Trading Places manages to deliver an important message just in time for the season of goodwill.
+Yule be sorry if you skip this one during your annual movie Christmas-athon, because John Landis’ Trading Places manages to deliver an important message just in time for the season of goodwill.

 We guess all that’s left to say is, “Merry New Year!”